Strawn Independent School District

-Strawn Independent School District is a public school district based in Strawn, Texas (USA).

-The district consists of one campus consisting of grades PK-12.
+Strawn Independent School District is a public school district based in Strawn, Texas, United States.
+The district consists of one campus consisting of prekindergarten through grade 12.

 Strawn High School has won five UIL six-man football championships.
 (2003, 2008, 2017, 2018, and 2021.
 The 2008 title was in Division I).

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Special programs

 Athletics

 Strawn High School plays six-man football.

-The football team was featured on the CBS documentary Texas 6, which ran for two seasons, chronicling the 2019 and 2020 seasons.
+The team was featured on the CBS documentary, Texas 6, which ran for two seasons, chronicling the 2019 and 2020 seasons.
 It has a total of 16 episodes and was placed on CBS All Access.